ianhattendorf/autocomplete-ruby/README.md

 Provides intelligent code completion for Ruby.
 Requires [RSense](https://github.com/rsense/rsense) and [Autocomplete+](https://github.com/atom-community/autocomplete-plus).

 ## Status
-Currently pre-pre-alpha; extremely buggy and not fully implemented.
+Currently pre-alpha, buggy and not fully implemented.
 All help is welcome.
-Suggestions are currently made only when there is no prefix, e.g. leaving the cursor at the end of `sample.` where `sample` is an object will suggest `frozen?`, `nil?`, etc. however typing anything after the `.` will clear the suggestions.
-I'm not sure if this is a bug in rsense, as posting the JSON through curl with the position after `sample.f` provides no suggestions either.

 ## Why?
 Because I wanted Ruby code completion in Atom and [atom-rsense](https://github.com/rsense/atom-rsense) hasn't been updated since June 2014, which is a long time for an Atom package.
 It's currently broken and I didn't like the dependency on Opal, as much as I enjoy Ruby, so I decided to create this.